Vladan Bubanja

-Vladan Bubanja (Владан Бубања; born 21 February 1999) is a Montenegrin professional footballer who plays as a defensive midfielder for Russian Premier League club Orenburg and the Montenegro national team.
+Vladan Bubanja (Montenegrin Cyrillic: Владан Бубања; born 21 February 1999) is a Montenegrin professional footballer who plays as a defensive midfielder for Liga I club Rapid București, on loan from Russian Premier League club Orenburg.

 Club career

 A youth product of Sutjeska since 2009, Bubanja began his senior career with them in 2017.
 On 16 January 2021, he extended his contract with Sutjeska.
 On 16 June 2022 after 118 games and three titles with Sutjeska, he transferred to the Croatian club Lokomotiva.

 On 19 July 2025, Bubanja signed with Russian Premier League club Orenburg.
+On 9 January 2026, he was loaned to Osijek in Croatia.
+On 15 May 2026, he moved on a new loan to Rapid București in Romania.

 International career

 Bubanja is a youth international for Montenegro, having played up to the Montenegro U21s.
 In May 2022, he was first called up to the senior Montenegro national team for a set of UEFA Nations League matches.